handroll/handroll/docs/index.rst

   <http://en.wikipedia.org/wiki/Atom_%28standard%29>`_ feed from metadata
   stored in JSON.
-* Run a development server with the ``watch`` flag to monitor your site and update the output immediately as you make changes.
+* Run a development server with the ``watch`` flag to monitor your site and update the output immediately as you make changes (see :ref:`devserver`).
 * Find the site source root so you don't have to.
 If you're anywhere in your site's source, calling ``handroll`` without the site input parameter will trigger handroll to look for your site's root directory.